Kansas races past Miami in 2nd half, reaches 16th Final Four

-CHICAGO (AP) — Ochai Agbaji, David McCormack and Christian Braun powered a dazzling second half for Kansas, and the top-seeded Jayhawks pounded Miami 76-50 on Sunday to advance to the program's 16th Final Four.

-Agbaji scored 18 points, McCormack had 15 and Braun finished with 12, helping Kansas rally after a lackluster start.
-The Jayhawks trailed by six points at halftime but outscored Miami 47-15 in the final 20 minutes.
+Agbaji scored 12 of his 18 points in the second half.
+McCormack opened the half with his own 5-0 run and finished with 15 points on 6-for-7 shooting.
+Braun made Kansas' first 3-pointer with 15:27 left to snap a 40-40 tie.

+“We just needed some energy,” said Braun, who finished with 12 points.
+“I thought we were flat in the first half.”

-Kansas (32-6), the only No. 1 seed left in the NCAA Tournament, won the Midwest for the 13th time with its ninth consecutive victory overall.
-Next up is the national semifinals and a matchup with Villanova on Saturday in New Orleans.
+Kansas (32-6), the only No. 1 seed left in the NCAA Tournament, won the Midwest Region for the 13th time with its ninth consecutive victory overall.
+Next up is a Final Four matchup with Villanova on Saturday in New Orleans.

+Remy Martin, the region's most outstanding player, had nine points and six rebounds for the Jayhawks.
+Jalen Wilson grabbed 11 boards, making up for a tough shooting day.

-It's the fourth Final Four for coach Bill Self in his 19 seasons at Kansas.
+It's the fourth Final Four for Self in his 19 seasons at Kansas.
+He also had one of the best teams in the country when the tourney was canceled in 2020 because of the COVID-19 pandemic.
 The last time the Jayhawks made it to the semis, they lost 95-79 to coach Jay Wright and the Wildcats in 2018.

-Remy Martin, the most outstanding player in the Midwest Region, finished with nine points and six rebounds for Kansas.
+“I’ve thought all along that this was a possibility,” Self said.
+“But I’ve also thought all along that the margin for error wasn’t such where we could get loose and have it be a probability.”

 Kameron McGusty scored 18 points and Isaiah Wong had 15 for No. 10 seed Miami in the program's first appearance in the Elite Eight.
-The Hurricanes (26-11) were bidding to get coach Jim Larrañaga back to the Final Four for the first time since he led 11th-seeded George Mason there in 2006.
+The Hurricanes (26-11) were bidding to get coach Jim Larrañaga back to the Final Four for the first time since he led 11th-seeded George Mason on a memorable run in 2006.

+“Just being able to accomplish what we accomplished this year, now teams coming in or new teams, two, three years down the line, that Elite Eight is going to be the goal,” McGusty said.
+“That’s what we were able to do this year, and I’m so happy for us.
+I love these guys.”

-McGusty spent two seasons at Oklahoma before transferring to Miami, averaging 13.5 points in four games against Kansas.
+McGusty spent two seasons at Oklahoma, averaging 13.5 points in four games against Kansas before he transferred to Miami.
 And he looked comfortable playing against the Jayhawks again.

 The redshirt senior guard scored 14 points to help the Hurricanes to a 35-29 halftime lead.
 But everything changed after the break.